MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-430-Energy-Conservation-Program-Consumer-Products/subpart-A-General-Provisions/section-430.3.md

 (xx) Section 9—Data to be Recorded, Table 3—Data to be Recorded.

-(5) ASHRAE 41.1-1986 (Reaffirmed 2006), Standard Method for Temperature Measurement, approved February 18, 1987, IBR approved for appendices E and AA to subpart B.
+(5) ASHRAE 41.1-1986 (Reaffirmed 2006) (“ASHRAE 41.1-1986”), *Standard Method for Temperature Measurement,* approved February 18, 1987; IBR approved for appendices E, AA, CC, and CC1 to subpart B.

 (6) ANSI/ASHRAE 41.1-2013 (“ANSI/ASHRAE 41.1”), Standard Method for Temperature Measurement, ANSI approved January 30, 2013; IBR approved for appendices F and X1 to subpart B.